mobify/workshop--adaptivejs-site/README.md

     Save the `_style.scss` file and close it.

-9. In the editor, from the `app/global` folder, open the `stylesheet.scss` file.
+9. In the editor, from the `app` folder, open the `stylesheet.scss` file.
 10. Add the `_footer.scss` file to the list of templates.
 Ensure that you specify the path correctly.

     ```SCSS